shingie11/RemoteOperatedVehicle/ChBrREADME.md

 3) cd build

 4) cmake -G "Unix Makefiles" ..
+(Make sure you have cmake installed in your system)

 5) make